Last Updated on May 7, 2021 by laurenpacek

-Enter: Pasta all'Amatriciana.
-It sounds fancy (and can be a little tough to say), but is actually really simple to make.
-Sauté some guanciale or pancetta (I used pancetta) in olive oil, add some spices, then add crushed tomatoes and simmer for a bit.
+You'll start out by sautéeing some guanciale or pancetta (I used pancetta) in olive oil, add some spices and onion/garlic, then add crushed tomatoes and simmer for a bit.
 That's basically it.
 All that's left is to cook some pasta, toss it with the sauce, and top generously with cheese.

 This recipe comes from Bon Appétit.